 Jar Sealer Kit

 Spices or herbs stored in the freezer will last considerably longer provided they are packaged to prevent moisture from entering.

 Storing spices or herbs in a hot environment will significantly shorten their quality shelf life, perhaps by as much as half…

 There’s no clear answer.
 Spices will lose their potency (and aroma) over time.
 If they’re already ground, shelf life will be less than whole.
 Although if they’re well packaged, you could be fine for a considerable time.
 Better yet, vacuum-sealed will certainly add years more.

 You tell me, how long have your spices remained potent?
 What methods of storage have you used?

 Whole spices store the best.
 Why?
 Ground-up spices (and herbs) have a much shorter shelf life because they are exposed to air and will lose their quality much faster than the whole spice prior to being ground.

 For best results, whole seasoning should be purchased and only crushed just prior to using.
 This is easily done with a mortar and pestle or everyday coffee grinder.

 Once a year, it’s a good idea to check ground spices and herbs for freshness.
-If there is no apparent aroma then the seasoning should be replaced.
+If there is no apparent aroma then you might consider replacing the seasoning.

-If stored for long periods, some of the potency will diminish – so just add more of that spice to compensate.
-Once opened and exposed to air, use the spice within 1 to 4 months.
+If stored for long periods, some of the potency will diminish – so just add more of that spice to compensate!